tomstepien/AI_MED_Recruitment/solution.md

 | **Support Vector Machine (SVM)** | **82.4%** | **75.0%** | **75.0%** | **100.0%** | **85.7%** |
 | **Logistic Regression** | **79.2%** | **62.5%** | **71.4%** | **83.3%** | **76.9%** |

-- **SVC** performed better than Logistic Regression on this dataset.
+- **SVC performed better** than Logistic Regression on this dataset.
-- High recall (1.0) of SVC indicates all positive cases were correctly identified, which is critical in a medical diagnosis context.
+- High recall (1.0) of SVC indicates all positive cases were **correctly identified**, which is critical in a medical diagnosis context.
 - Logistic Regression performed slightly worse in both precision and recall.

 ---

 ## Final Remarks
 - Small dataset size limits maximum achievable accuracy.
-- SVC’s ability to capture nonlinear patterns makes it more suitable for this task.
+- SVC’s ability to capture nonlinear patterns makes it **more suitable** for this task.
 - High recall is desirable to avoid missing positive Cardiomegaly cases.
 - Results highlight the challenges of training reliable models on limited data.